polo-language/bin-packer/README.md

 Sorts items largest to smallest like First Fit Decreasing and then places each one in the fullest bin into which it will fit.
 Best Fit Decreasing should generally be preferred to First Fit and First Fit Decreasing since the Best Fit algorithm uses binary search to find the target bin for each item rather than First Fit's linear search and is considerably faster.

 ### Bounds
+Each bound function returns an object with the following keys:
+- `bound`: A lower bound on the number of bins required by an optimal solution.
+- `oversized`: The number of oversized items.

 #### lowerBound1(obj, sizeOf, capacity)
-A simple-to-compute lower bound on the number of bins required by an optimal solution.
-Computes the number of bins required if elements' sizes could be split across bins to fill each completely before opening a new one.
+Simple to compute: the number of bins required if elements' sizes could be split across bins to fill each completely before opening a new one.

 #### lowerBound2(obj, sizeOf, capacity)
 Martello and Toth's L2 lower bound on the number of bins required by an optimal solution.
 Combines the methodology of the L1 lower bound with the addition of a 'waste' component for each bin that can be shown not to be fully fillable.